BrentNoorda/slfsrv/README.md

 #### Building from source code

-##### Building on OSX or Linux

 `slfsrv` source is available at [github.com/BrentNoorda/slfsrv](https://github.com/BrentNoorda/slfsrv).
 It is written in the "Go" language.
 If you don't already have Go installed, then follow these [Go Installation Instructions](http://golang.org/doc/install).

-If you're familiar with Go then you already know how you like to install and build new Go applications.
-If you are not familiar with Go, then you may want to build `slfsrv` in it's own directory, which for this example will be `~/slfsrv`, with these commands:
+If you're familiar with Go then you already know how you like to install and build new Go applications, and so you'll ignore the following OSX, Linux, or Windows instructions.
+If you are not familiar with Go, then you may want to build `slfsrv` in it's own directory.

+##### Building on OSX or Linux

+To build in the `~/slfsrv` directory:

     $ mkdir ~/slfsrv
     $ cd ~/slfsrv